NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Champions Belt.md

 #### 6. Beast Cages
 > [!note]+ Read Aloud
 > Six identical cells open along this corridor, each one closed by a metal gate.
-The grow! of a large feline breaks the silence, followed by several porcine grunts.
+The growl of a large feline breaks the silence, followed by several porcine grunts.

 ```encounter
 name: Bloodstone Arean - Beast Cages